Hydrangea paniculata

 Hydrangea paniculata, or panicled hydrangea, is a species of flowering plant in the family Hydrangeaceae native to southern and eastern China, Korea, Japan and Russia (Sakhalin).
 It was first formally described by Philipp Franz von Siebold in 1829.

 Description

 It is a deciduous shrub or small tree, 1–5 m tall by 2.5 m broad, growing in sparse forests or thickets in valleys or on mountain slopes.

 The leaves are broadly oval, toothed and 7–15 cm long.
 In late summer it bears large conical panicles of creamy white fertile flowers, together with pinkish-white sterile florets.
 Florets may open pale green, grading to white with age, thus creating a pleasing "two-tone" effect.

+Dried petal of a Hydrangea paniculata on the bush in February.